 Individual advocacy is the process of assisting a member in correcting a problem such as obtaining and/or maintaining a benefit or service or solving a problem with a service provider, landlord, employer, etc.

-Individual advocacy can include but is not limited to: representing people at administrative and informal hearings and appeals, attending meetings, or writing letters on behalf of individuals.
-Our trained non-attorney advocates may be able to provide limited individual advocacy services.
-They do not provide case management or direct services.
+Our non-attorney staff may be able to provide limited individual advocacy services.
+They do not handle emergencies, provide case management, or direct services.

 Jump to FAQs